Kinene1/TAS-AP/README.md

 Then repeat the steps from point 1 to start a fresh analysis.

 ## Acknowledgement
-1. The TAS-AP utilises a covariance script (`covarplot`) provided via the [InterARTIC wrapper](https://github.com/Psy-Fer/interARTIC#quick-start).
-Credit is due to James Ferguson for making this resource publicly available.
+1. The TAS-AP utilises a covariance script (`covarplot.py`) provided via the [InterARTIC wrapper](https://github.com/Psy-Fer/interARTIC#quick-start).
+Credit is due to [James Ferguson](https://github.com/Psy-Fer) for making this resource publicly available.
 2. The TAS-AP leverages [Auspice](https://github.com/nextstrain/auspice) and [Augur](https://github.com/nextstrain/augur) for phylogenetic analysis, with full credit to the [Nextstrain](https://github.com/nextstrain) team for providing these open-source software.